-Squire, Sanders and Dempsey L.L.P. will issue opinions to Citigroup Global Markets Inc. and to the issuer to the effect that the issuer is an organization exempt from tax under section 501(c)(3) of the Code and will not have unrelated business taxable income with respect to the student loans that are part of the trust estate governed by the indenture.
+Mayer Brown LLP will issue opinions to Citigroup Global Markets Inc. and to the issuer to the effect that the issuer is an organization exempt from tax under section 501(c)(3) of the Code and will not have unrelated business taxable income with respect to the student loans that are part of the trust estate governed by the indenture.
 Such opinions will be subject to and limited by the assumptions and review described in the opinions and may not be relied upon or used by other persons.
-The opinions to be issued are merely the opinion of Squire, Sanders and Dempsey L.L.P. and are not binding on the Internal Revenue Service (the "IRS") or the courts, and it is possible that the IRS and the courts may disagree with such opinions.
+The opinions to be issued are merely the opinion of Mayer Brown LLP and are not binding on the IRS or the courts, and it is possible that the IRS and the courts may disagree with such opinions.